 On the other hand, this feeling of being lost has been my friend and companion for many years about many topics, some of which I feel far more comfortable with now, so I continue to seek the right metaphor, the right story, that resonates with me and helps me continue to make forward progress, and teach concepts in a way that seems to work for others besides myself.
 Hence the story you are about to embark on.

 I understand enough to know that category theory is useful as an organizing principle, and I must admit that those aspects of it that have breached my blood-brain barrier have been useful for conceptualizing in the abstract.
-When explaining mathematical concepts, you will not seem me drawing commuting diagrams to explain concepts (except when they are literally rudimentary category-theoretic concepts), but you will see me verbally or formulaically appeal to categorical concepts like “universal properties”, albeit in more concrete terms than that.
+When explaining mathematical concepts, you will not see me drawing commuting diagrams to explain concepts (except when they are literally rudimentary category-theoretic concepts), but you will see me verbally or formulaically appeal to categorical concepts like “universal properties”, albeit in more concrete terms than that.
 So I persist, years later, in making progress, and perhaps some of my recent sense of progress will help someone else.

 Given the above, take the below with the appropriate grains of the appropriate salts!